Pah Homestead: History

 The Homestead was built on a site which was originally a fortified Māori pā during the 17th and 18th centuries.
 The area was significant to Ngai Riukiuta, descendants of Tainui canoe.
 It is believed to have been occupied by Pōtatau Te Wherowhero between 1839 and 1844.

 In 1844, the land was purchased by William Hart and used as a cattle and dairy farm, then in 1851 was sold to William Brown and John Logan Campbell.

 In 1866 the farm was sold to Thomas Russell for £12,725.
-Russell was an active member of the Auckland Horticultural Society and added many interesting plants to the property including a Chilean wine palm (Jubaea chilensis), several Bunya Bunya pines (Araucaria bidwillii) and a circular grove of holm oaks (Quercus ilex).
+Russell was an active member of the Auckland Horticultural Society and added many interesting plants to the property including a Chilean wine palm (Jubaea chilensis), several bunya-bunya pines (Araucaria bidwillii) and a circular grove of holm oaks (Quercus ilex).
 In January 1872, Cyrus Haley, who had a grudge against Russell, attacked the home, firing shots into each of the bedrooms.
 No-one was hurt and Haley was later caught and convicted of attempted murder.

 In 1877, Auckland businessman James Williamson purchased the property for £10,000.
 Williamson retained the name "The Pah" and demolished the thirty-year-old house to make way for a palatial "gentleman's residence".
-Built between 1877 and 1879, the Homestead was designed by Thomas Mahoney, of Edward Mahoney & Sons, the house is an Italianate villa, constructed of brick rendered with cement to imitate stone.
+Built between 1877 and 1879, the Homestead was designed by Edward Mahoney, of E. Mahoney and Son, the house is an Italianate villa, constructed of brick rendered with cement to imitate stone.
 It was based on Queen Victoria and Prince Albert's Osborne House in the Isle of Wight and was the largest house in the Auckland province at the time and was widely noted as the finest.